-With the exception of basic Energy cards and previously printed cards that appear in Expanded-legal expansions, players may not use cards from Pokémon expansions prior to Black & White.
-Players using previously printed cards that appear in Expanded-legal expansions must play those cards using the wording of the most recent printing of the card.
-New expansions are allowed in all rating zones three weeks after they are released in the United States.
+With the exception of basic Energy cards and previously printed cards that appear in Expanded-legal expansions, players may not use cards from Pokémon TCG expansions prior to Black & White.
+Players using previously printed cards that appear in Expanded-legal expansions may play those cards as long as the effect described is functionally identical to that of the most recent printing of the card.